charliegucci/T1A2/Software Development Plan.md

 <br>
 ![trello1](./trello_add_database.png)<br>
 <br>
-The next task were Adding Journal and still continuing the Documentation and were given 2 days deadline.<br>
+The next task were Adding Journal and still continuing the Documentation and were given 2 days deadline.
+Since we already did the Add Database feature on the previous task, we will have a guidelines on how to do the Adding Journal feature and pretty much it will be the same concept as the previous feature.
+Trello board shown below.
 ![trello1](./trello_2.png)<br>
 <br>
 ![trello1](./trello_documentation1.png)<br>
 <br>
 ![trello1](./trello_add_database1.png)<br>
 <br>
-The next task was still Documentation and added Deleting function of Database and Journal and were given 2-3 days to complete.<br>
+The next task was still Documentation and added Deleting function of Database and Journal and were given 2-3 days to complete.
+Like I said in the previous paragraph, Documentation will still be ongoing and this time it will be together with the Delete Database feature as shown in the Trello board below together will its individual checklist.
 <br>
 ![trello1](./trello_3.png)<br>
 <br>